 After another long day, the family sat down at the table, but unlike tonight Luke’s parents looked excited.
 Luke glances at his two sisters who just shrugged, the last time their mother and father looked this happy was when they announced that their mother was pregnant.
 “Are you going to make us guess?”
 Mary asks as she puts her hands on her lap.

-“Blue,” was all her father said Luke didn’t know what that meant, but his sisters did they got just excited Luke got a more confused expression.
+Luke didn’t know what that meant, but his sisters did as they got just excited as their parents.
+Luke got a more confused expression.
 His mother gets up with a small wobble as she put a hand on her husband’s shoulder.
 “Love, I think it’s time you show Luke who Blue is,” she hums with a honey-sweet tone.
 Luke studies his father, who had a broad smile.

-“Son, before I show you Blue, you must promise me not to show or tell anyone about her!
+“Son, before I show you who Blue is, you must promise me not to show or tell anyone about her!
 Understand?” his father orders as they walk towards the greenhouse.
-Luke reply with, ‘Yes, sir.’
+Luke reply with, ‘yes, sir.’

 His father unlocked the door, going inside Luke followed him down the row of colorful flowers that felt like they were watching them.
 There’s an oak door at the end of the greenhouse Luke’s father told him it was his office and that Luke wasn’t allowed in there because he had chemicals and other toxic stuff that was safe for plants but not for children.
 Before heading inside, his father looked around.
 He picked up a flowerpot that Mary made him, under it was a gold key.
 He picked it up and unlocked the office door.